Friday-seminar/.github/profile/README.md

 Holidays -- Nov 15.
 - Nov 1 -- Alex Gomez -- [Karoubian Completion](https://ncatlab.org/nlab/show/Karoubi+envelope)
 - Oct 25 -- Carolina Araujo (joint session with Oktobermat)
-- Oct 18, 16:30 -- Mikhail Mazin
+- Oct 18, 16:30 -- Mikhail Mazin -- Equivariant K-theory of the square of an n-step partial flag variety and a "q=0" version of the affine quantum group
-- Oct 18, 14h -- Bruno Suassuna -- Coherent States in Geometric Quantization
+- Oct 18, 14:30 -- Bruno Suassuna -- Coherent States in Geometric Quantization
-- Oct 11 -- tba
+- Oct 11 -- Bruno Suassuna and Sergey Galkin -- quantization of surfaces, preliminaries and research prospects
 - Oct 4 -- Eduardo Esteves -- Degenerations of the canonical series for curves, part ii/ii
 - Sep 27, 15h -- Eduardo Esteves -- Degenerations of the canonical series for curves, part i/ii
 - Sep 27, 13:30-14:30 -- Raffaelle Vitolo -- Some problems in Hamiltonian geometry of PDEs